Best cooling fans of 2021 | CNN Underscored

 - Pivot or tilt: Does the fan’s head pivot or tilt?

-- Air flow: Can you adjust the direction and angle of the air flow?
+- Airflow: Can you adjust the direction and angle of the airflow?

 - Settings: Is it easy to adjust the fan’s settings?